Zinhle Dlamini

 Prince Zinhle Dlamini of eSwatini, otherwise known as Zinhle Mandela-Dlamini (born 1980), is a Swazi medical practitioner and businessman.
 A member of the House of Dlamini and the Mandela family, he is both a grandson of the South African politicians Nelson and Winnie Mandela and a nephew of King Mswati III of eSwatini.

+Prince Zinhle received the sum of ZAR 100,000 in his grandfather Dr. Mandela's final will and testament.
+He has also been active in charity, with him joining the American not-for-profit InspireHub to provide medical support to people in the Eastern Cape and other provinces of South Africa in 2014.